- When a traveler extends their stay at the university business destination(s) for personal

 - If personal expenses are incurred in excess of authorized business expenses and paid by the university, reimbursement to the university will be offset first from the reimbursable expenses and then from payroll deduction.

-Business Only Cost Comparisons
+Business Only Cost Comparison

-- This cost comparison is used to establish the business only cost of the trip and to establish the business timeframe for university reimbursable and paid expenses.
+- This cost comparison is used to establish the business only cost of the trip and to establish the business time-frame for university reimbursable and paid expenses.

-- Defined as an extended stay for personal reasons at the university business destination, or at an intermediate location.
+- Defined as an extended stay for personal reasons at the university business destination or at an intermediate location.

-Additional destination (personal deviation with a routing change)
+Additional Destination (personal deviation with a routing change)

 - When a traveler goes to an additional destination outside of the university business routing or destination(s), it is considered a personal deviation with a routing change.

-Completing the expense report for a trip with personal time
+Completing the Expense Report for a Trip with Personal Time

 - Attach the business only cost comparison

-- Do not include the personal days in your itinerary so that perdiem is not included for those days.
+- Do not include the personal days in your itinerary so that per diem is not included for those days.